 She recounted her favorite performance, a group dance to “Oh My God You Guys” from Legally Blonde.
 It was Warren’s first competition dance and she was “super excited to dance with all the older girls on the team.”
 Warren continued, “we got to wear really sparkly pink costumes which was a major bonus since my favorite color was, and still is, pink.”

 When asked about one of her favorite moments in dance, while she remembered specifically one time when she was in seventh grade the announcer of the competition called her up on stage to answer live interview questions because she was entered to win a title.
 After getting through basic questions such as: “what is your favorite style of dance?” they progressed to less conventional questions.

 Warren remembered that they asked her, “if [she] could be any animal what would [she] be?”

 Warren commented, “I said that I would want to be a sloth which was probably the most bizarre answer they had every heard; other girls that answered the same question all said that they wanted to be hummingbirds or swans so my answer was just slightly out of place.”

-While Warren may stop dancing she said that some of her best memories have come from dance.
+Warren said that some of her best memories have come from dance.
 Furthermore, she commented that dancing has allowed her “to meet a ton of amazing and genuine people from all across the country.”